netanel1431/Cyber-Threat-Map-With-ML/README.md

 You can run my code like this: main.py

 This is an example of how to load and crawl inside every website and get the real time data!
 After its done, it will automatically generate worldmap and pdf with bar graphs , while the machine learning will be answer to our five project goals

+## How to improve the project ?
+- Collect more data , with wider date range
+- Save data with real DB , like SQL...
+- Upgrade/Change the machine learning model , maybe there is a better model